afdallah/Besslah/README.md

 # Besslah - Front-end workflow made easy ☕
-✨ Besslah is just another way to say 'Just start now!' in javanese.
+✨ Besslah is just another way to say **'Just start now!'** in javanese 🇮🇩.
 This series of gulp task workflow designed for you to speedup your workflow.
-It comes with robust feature like Sass support, Live reload, Autoprefixer, Uglify, Build, Deploy and many more.
+It comes with robust feature like *Sass support*, *Live reload*, *Autoprefixer*, *Uglify*, *Build*, *Deploy* and many more.

 ### Features
 1. **Compile Sass**